6 Min Read

-One of the most common complaints I hear from unhappy female partners is some version of "I love him, but he doesn't love me."
+One of the most common complaints I hear from unhappy female partners is some version of, "I love him, but he doesn't love me."
 While it's not just women who say this, it does seem that more women feel this way than men.

 One of the things that trips people up the most in relationships is what their expectations are for love.
 What love means is different for all of us.
 While we all use the word love and can pretty universally agree on what we generally mean when we do, the experience of love can be different for each of us.

-One Partner Is In Love and One Partner Is Not
+One Partner Is In Love And One Partner Is Not

 I love my husband, but found out he doesn't love me.
 My husband recently told me that he wants to end our marriage because he doesn't feel passion.
 He said that he has never felt passion with me and that he wants to feel it some time in his life.
 He has mentioned that he doesn't want to be on his deathbed looking back feeling like he never took a chance.
 I believe him when he says this because I know he is honest, but this has been devastating for me.
 We have been together for almost 8 years, married for two.